jsoysouvanh/Refureku/README.md

 It allows you to retrieve information on classes/structs, fields, methods and enums at runtime.

 It is basically made of two parts:
 - The metadata parser and generator, which will parse C++ source code and generate metadata, which will be injected back into source code using macros.
-This tool can either be built as a standalone executable or embed into a program (for example a game engine) depending on your needs.
+This tool can either be built as a standalone executable or embeded in a program (for example a game engine) depending on your needs.
 Last but not least, it is highly customizable (see the Customization section).
 - The actual library which contain the framwork classes to access and manipulate reflected data at runtime.

 ## Features